erwijet/BrainF.Net/README.md

-# BrainF is a C# library for the BrainF--k
+# BrainF is a C# library for the BrainF--k language.
 ## Except that a special Command, the tilde, was added as a valid command.

 | Command 	| What it does                                                                                                                	|